 Therefore, we still need to modify and reorganize these structures to be conducive for analytical usage.
 But since we have a true separate physical copy, we can query it as frequently as we need without worrying about adversely affecting the application performance.

-This helps us start looking into designing micro-batch jobs and trickle-down data feeds which can keep analytic-friendly structures up to date with hourly and semi-daily loads.
-All of which leads to daily, multiple dashboard refreshes and mid-day financial reporting.
+This helps us start looking into designing micro-batch jobs and trickle-down data feeds that can keep analytic-friendly structures up to date with hourly and semi-daily loads.
+All of this leads to daily, multiple dashboard refreshes and mid-day financial reporting.

 Beyond this, we can now create solutions for real-time use cases and not just for ‘atomic’ data.
 We can link this to other aggregated sources and enhance the results to provide more actionable insights.